destroyerOfOfficeChairs/doocMath/README.md

 ### Version

-1.3.0
+1.4.0

 ## Features

-- Create unique math worksheets with addition, subtraction, addition AND subtraction, and multiplication problems.
+- Create unique math worksheets with addition, subtraction, addition AND subtraction, multiplication, and long division problems.
 - Create a special kind of subtraction worksheet, the `borrow` worksheet, where every problem requires borrowing to answer correctly.
 - Create a special kind of addition worksheet, the `carry-over` worksheet,